arambazamba/ng-adv/demos/01-components/03-migration/readme.md

 - Upgrade the application to Angular 17 and do basic standalone migration
 - Implement `app.config.ts` and `app.routes.ts`
-- Migration remaining (lazy loaded) modules
+- Cleanup and migrate remaining (lazy loaded) modules

 ## Upgrade the application to Angular 17 and do basic standalone migration